-When playing badminton, it is important to develop tactics and strategies a game plan to out-think and beat your opponent.
+Now that you have graduated from backyard badminton, you can no longer rely on physical ability alone to win games.
+It is time to develop tactics and strategies a game plan to out-think and beat your opponent.
 By identifying and focusing on his or her weaknesses, you are beginning to use your mental acumen to win.
 If you play without thinking you will lose without realizing why you lost.

 Study your opponents.
 Discover what shots they are prone to make errors on, which shots are their favorite ones, and which shots they are limited to in specific situations.
 You are looking for patterns and tendencies.
 Perhaps by their body language and movement they telegraph what shot they are going to execute.
 Correctly anticipating what the opponents will do with the shuttle will help your own game enormously.
 Even feeding the shuttle to an opponent’s favorite put-away shot will work to your advantage because you gain time: you will be ready for it and may return it before he has recovered.

 Your opponent has other qualities that dictate how you play.
 I play quickly and aggressively against a player who has more stamina and patience than I do, likewise I play more conservatively against a player who has less stamina or is more inconsistent.
 One coach I knew classified players according to how they moved, and hit shots that he thought would upset their timing and rhythm.
 I, on the other hand, know only enough to hit fast, low shots against slow-footed players and try to fake more against quick players.

 Use the length of the court and pin your opponent to the back line before trying a drop shot to the net.
 It is much easier to retrieve his shots when he is forced to hit from deep in his court.
 Move your opponent to all four corners to tire him.
 It is much easier to hit winning shots against a tired player, even a fresh player who is slightly tired from a long rally.
 Dart in and out of your own corners so that you can cover your court for his next shot.